-The Company records all equity investments with readily determinable fair values at fair value calculated by the publicly traded stock price at the close of the reporting period.
-Amarantus BioScience Holdings ("AMBS") and Holista CollTech Limited ("Holista") are publicly traded companies.
-The Company does not have significant influence over AMBS and Holista, as the Company holds approximately 4.3% and 13% of the common shares of AMBS and Holista, respectively.
+The Company accounts for certain of its investments in equity securities in accordance with ASU 2016-01 Financial Instruments-Overall (Subtopic 825- 10): Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01").
+In accordance with ASU 2016-01, the Company records all equity investments with readily determinable fair values at fair value calculated by the publicly traded stock price at the close of the reporting period.
+Amarantus BioScience Holdings ("AMBS") is a publicly traded company.
+The Company does not have significant influence over AMBS as the Company holds approximately 4.3% of the common shares of AMBS.
+The stock fair value is determined by quoted stock prices.

-On April 12, 2021 the Company acquired 6,500,000 common shares of Value Exchange International, Inc. ("Value Exchange International" or "VEII"), an OTC listed company, for an aggregate subscription price of \$650,000.
-On October 17, 2022 the Company purchased additional 7,276,163 common shares of Value Exchange International for an aggregate purchase price of \$1,743,734.
-On September 6, 2023 the Company converted \$1,300,000 of VEII loan into 7,344,632 common shares.
-After these transactions the Company owns approximately 48.7% of Value Exchange International and exercises significant influence over it.
-Our Chief Executive Officer, Chan Heng Fai, is also an owner of the common stock of Value Exchange International (not including any common shares we hold).
+On April 12, 2021, the Company acquired 6,500,000 common shares of Value Exchange International, Inc. ("Value Exchange International" or "VEII"), an OTC listed company, for an aggregate subscription price of \$650,000.
+On October 17, 2022 the Company purchased additional 7,276,163 common shares of VEII for an aggregate purchase price of \$1,743,734.
+On September 6, 2023, the Company converted \$1,300,000 of VEII loan into 7,344,632 common shares.
+After these transactions, the Company owns approximately 48.7% of VEII and exercises significant influence over it.
+Our Chief Executive Officer, Chan Heng Fai, is also an owner of the common stock of VEII (not including any common shares we hold).
 Additionally, certain members of our board of directors serve as directors of Value Exchange International.
 The stock's fair value is determined by quoted stock prices.